alexmchale/blog/content/about.markdown

 **DIGITAL MONITORING PRODUCTS, INC** -- Software Engineer -- 2007 to Present

-At DMP I was responsible for the development and code quality assurance of software in fire and burglary security systems that protect property and save lives.
+At DMP I am responsible for the development and code quality assurance of software in fire and burglary security systems that protect property and save lives.

 * Improved DMP's flagship commercial security control panel.
 (C)
 * Collaborated to develop a new residential security control panel.
 (C)
-* Independently developed a network alarm receiver for installations in central stations such as ADT.
+* Independently developed a network alarm receiver for installations in central security stations.
 (Java & SQL)
 * Developed the new DMP Web Services server for cellular communication with control panels and billing.
 (Ruby on Rails & AJAX)
 * Led code reviews as part of the quality control process.